BillyDM/audioadapter-rs/README.md

 of cloning the data, such as [slice::clone_from_slice()].

 See also the `custom_adapter` example.
-This shows an implementation of [Adapter] for a vector of strings.
+This shows a minimal implementation of [Adapter] for a vector of strings.

+## Using without the standard library
+The `audioadapter` traits do not require the standard library, and can therefore be used in `no_std` environments.

 ## License: MIT